-“Why is the stock market down?”
+“Why is the market down today?
+What did I miss??”

 📉 Why It’s Important to Track Daily Market Moves